ronnyhaase/angular-apikeys/README.md

 A Angular module with a service for a more elegant sharing and storing of your API keys

 Copyright (c) Ronny Haase, 2016.

-Licensed under The MIT License. https://github.com/ronnyhaase/angular-apikeys
+Licensed under The MIT License.

+https://github.com/ronnyhaase/angular-apikeys

 ## Introduction
 If you ever run into the problem of talking to a lot of APIs in your AngularJS application and needed a place to manage the API keys, this tiny, unfancy module with just one lonesome service **(backed by unit tests)** is for you!

-It's also used as optional dependency by other modules and services implementing APIs, as a kind of registry. *(More details [here](#using_angular-apikeys_as_registry))*
+It's also used as optional dependency by other modules and services implementing APIs, as a kind of registry. *(More details [here](#using-angular-apikeys-as-registry))*

 ## Why
 Because it

 1. Decouples the problem of holding API keys
+3. Can be used as a generic way of handling API keys across projects
-2. Is more elegant than solving this with `angular.constant` or `angular.value` especially across multiple modules.
+2. Is more elegant than solving this with `angular.constant` or `angular.value` especially across multiple modules

 ## Installation